Kasson, Minnesota: Government

-The City of Kasson utilizes a city council/city administrator form of government with a mayor and four city council members.
+The City of Kasson has a city council/city administrator form of government with a mayor and four city council members.

 Two council members and the mayor are elected every two years via a citywide vote.
 Among its primary duties, the City Council makes laws, sets policies, adopts budgets and oversees a wide-ranging agenda for the community.
 The City Administrator is appointed by the City Council to implement these initiatives.
-This official heads the administrative branch of city government and directs all city operations, projects and programs.
+This official heads the administrative branch of city government and directs all city operations, projects, and programs.

-Various advisory boards and commissions provide information and makes recommendations to the City Council.
+Various advisory boards and commissions provide information and make recommendations to the City Council.
 These include the Planning and Zoning Commission, the Park & Recreation Commission, the Economic Development Authority, and the Library Board.

 Historic 1918 Kasson Public School

-Due to efforts of Kasson's non-profit historic preservation group Kasson Alliance for Restoration (KARE) the 2012-era Kasson Public School building has officially been placed on the National Register of Historic Places.
-Kasson's elementary and high school students began using the stately building on December 5, 1918.
-The school's nomination to the National Register was approved on December 6, 2007, almost exactly 89 years later.
+Due to efforts of Kasson's nonprofit historic preservation group Kasson Alliance for Restoration (KARE), the 2012-era Kasson Public School building has been placed on the National Register of Historic Places.
+Kasson's elementary and high school students began using the building on December 5, 1918.
+The school's nomination to the National Register was approved on December 6, 2007.